Creating, configuring, and connecting to a new Amazon RDS instance from TORO Cloud

 This part will use Amazon CloudFormation.
 AWS CloudFormation automates the creation of resources using a preconfigured template.
 Please ensure your AWS user account has permissions to create new resources in AWS.

 - Download the CloudFormation template from this repository.
 This repository contains

 multiple CloudFormation templates specific to the application or database engine you're going to use.

 This example will use the MySQL/Aurora template which whitelists port

 From the AWS Console, go to the CloudFormation service's dashboard.
 From the CloudFormation dashboard, click the Create Stack button.

 After clicking Next, CloudFormation will ask you to provide additional details or settings.
-You can leave all these fields to their default values.
+You can leave all these fields with their default values.
 Press Next to proceed.

 The last page before deploying the stack is the Review page.
 This page shows the summary of all the resources that the CloudFormation template will deploy.
 Press the Create button to start deploying your template.
 After pressing Create, you should now see the CloudFormation template being deployed:

-Once deployment is completed, go to your VPC and click Security Groups.
+Once deployment has completed, go to your VPC and click Security Groups.
 You should now see the newly created security group with all the firewall rules needed.

 Don't manually edit resources deployed using CloudFormation